JujuAdams/Vinyl/docs/5.0/Patterns.md

 This function returns a Vinyl pattern which can then be used with the standard playback functions such as [`VinylPlay()`](Basics).
 The pattern itself plays no audio itself and only exists as a template for use with other functions.

+!> Individual assets within a Blend pattern may fall out of sync.
+Do not rely on this pattern for audio synchronisation.

 &nbsp;

 ## `VinylQueueNext`